sylus/website/content/english/pages/resume.md

 - Ensured ongoing compliance with Web Content Accessibility Guidelines (WCAG) AA standards
 - Collaborated with a diverse team of often remote developers, designers, and stakeholders to implement new features, fix issues, and enhance the overall functionality
 - Actively participated in the Drupal community by contributing code, sharing knowledge, and engaging in discussions to improve Drupal
-- Received recognition and positive feedback from government agencies and users for delivering high-quality, secure, and scalable solution
 - Stayed up-to-date with the latest trends and best practices in Open Source development, Drupal, and web technologies
 - Mentored and onboarded new developers to the Drupal WxT project, fostering a collaborative and supportive development environment

 ## Awards

 ### Excellence in Service Delivery Award

 // 2021

 Received the Excellence in Service Delivery Award as part of the Cloud Team in recognition of outstanding service that has enhanced Statistics Canada's work and reputation amount Canadians.

 ### Employee Recognition Award

 // 2019

 Received the Employee Recognition Award as part of the Cloud Team for a distinguished contribution to the effectiveness of Statistics Canada upon moving many Production workloads including the main website to the Cloud.

 ### Public Service Excellence Award

 // 2014

 Received the prestigious **Public Service Excellence Award** in the Excellence in Citizen Focused Delivery category from the Governor General.
 The award was a recognition of exceptional contributions to the development of the Open Data platform ([open.canada.ca][opendata]).

 ### Team of the Year Award

 // 2014

 Received the team of the year award at Statistics Canada for the work the team has contributed to the Open Data platform ([open.canada.ca][opendata]) and Statistics Canada's main website ([statcan.gc.ca][statcan]).

 ### GTEC Winner

 // 2014

 Won for Excellence in Public Service Delivery for the Next Generation Open Data Portal.
 A joint submission between Statistics Canada and the Treasury Board Secretariat.

 ### GTEC Honoree

 // 2013

 Received an Honoree nomination at GTEC under the category of “Collaboration around a Web Content Management Framework for Government and Public Institutions”.
 This was a joint submission by Statistics Canada, Canadian Transportation Agency, University of Ottawa, and the City of Ottawa.

 ### Merit Award

 // 2013

 Recieved the merit award at Statistics Canada in recognition of an exceptional and distinguished contribution to the effectiveness of Statistics Canada